Obama warns of dangers of social media in Prince Harry interview

 Related: Trump claims Obamacare is ‘repealed,’ as GOP puts off aid to insurers

-In the wide ranging interview with Prince Harry, Obama also warned of the dangers of social media.
-He did not mention his successor by name, but called on people in government to be careful in their use of platforms like Twitter, claiming it was leading people to remain "cocooned in information that reinforces their current biases."
+In the interview Obama also warned of the dangers of social media.
+He did not mention his successor by name, but called on people in government to be careful in their use of platforms like Twitter.

+"One of the dangers of the internet is that people can have entirely different realities.
+They can be cocooned in information that reinforces their current biases," he said.

 While he emphasized his commitment to the first amendment, Obama said society needed to find ways to harness technology so that it "doesn't lead to a 'Balkanization' of our society but rather continues to promote ways of finding common ground."

-Obama said he didn't think government could legislate to ensure this happens, but that world leaders should promote commonality online.
+Obama said he didn't think government could legislate to ensure this happens, but that world leaders should promote commonality online rather than foster divisions.

-"All of us in leadership have to find ways in which we can recreate a common space on the internet," he told Harry.
+"All of us in leadership have to find ways in which we can recreate a common space on the internet," he said.

-The former U.S. president also paid tribute to his wife, saying his transition out of public life was made easier by the fact that his marriage had been left "intact" and the couple felt they had "preserved our integrity."

-Obama also said he felt that it was easier having come into the public eye in his forties, at a time when he was already grounded and his life had a "continuity" which made leaving office easier.
+Obama also called on young people to get off the internet and work to enact change in their communities, but he dismissed the often cited idea that millennials are selfish and superficial.
+“I haven’t found that, I haven’t seen it,” he told Harry, adding that the view was indicative of the disconnect between people who are comfortable with power as its currently exercised and those who are not.

+“This generation coming up is the most sophisticated, the most tolerant in many ways, the most embracing of diversity, the most tech savvy, the most entrepreneurial but they don’t have much faith in existing institutions,” Obama said.

 The interview was part of Prince Harry's guest-editorship of the BBC Radio program, in which he also interviewed his father the Prince of Wales.